learn-co-curriculum/react-hooks-components-basics/README.md

 well.
 React also recently released a [beta version of their new docs][beta docs] that focuses on function components and hooks.

-You'll learn more about class components later on, so that when you encounter them in legacy code, you'll still be able to work with them.
+It's important to learn more about class components later on, so that when you encounter them in legacy code, you'll still be able to work with them.
 However, for the time being, we'll just be focusing on function components.

 ## Conclusion